Bush stone-curlew: Distribution and habitat

 The bush stone-curlew has a broad habitat preference, but is rarely seen in rainforest, arid desert, or urban or agricultural regions.
 The species is found in open forest, eucalyptus woodland, rainforest edges, grassy plains, arid scrubland, and along inland watercourses.
 They are not a migratory species, although weather conditions may cause them to relocate to another site in a local area.
 It is a common species around the cities of Brisbane, Cairns, and Townsville of Australia's northeast, but is not found around urban areas in the south of its range.
 It can be found throughout Australia apart from the West Australian coast and Tasmania.
 It is still abundant in the tropical and subtropical north, but has become very rare in the less fertile south where it was once common.

 Historical records of the species' occurrence in southwest Australia indicate it was common, sometimes abundant, but the population greatly declined in this region during the 20th century.
 The cause of its extirpation is largely attributed to the introduction of the red fox Vulpes vulpes.
 The threat from predation by cats is noted as sometimes absent where the fox had already established itself.
 Attempts to control another exotic pest, the European rabbit, were also a threatening factor to this species succumbing to control methods of water poisoning and inadvertent capture in rabbit traps.

 Bush curlew's distribution range included most of the mainland of the Australian continent, although this has become reduced by around 90%, and is also found on offshore and nearby islands.
 A very small population is recorded breeding at a site in southern New Guinea.

 The curlew was reported to sometimes find protection from foxes by residing near rural properties, receiving the consideration of farmers and defended by their dogs.
 Young birds have been known to become partially domesticated at rural properties.

-Agricultural activity sometimes favoured the local populations; Frederick Whitlock noted in 1903 that the weelo gained access to open water and favoured the partial clearing of forest where remnant shrubland remained.
+Agricultural activity sometimes favoured the local populations; Frederick Whitlock noted in 1903 that the bush stone-curlew gained access to open water and favoured the partial clearing of forest where remnant shrubland remained.
 However, the dramatic decline in former strongholds that were converted to European farming practices was recorded in the mid-20th century.